mfem/web/src/tutorial/fem.md

 The [_Poisson Equation_](https://en.wikipedia.org/wiki/Poisson's_equation) is a
-partial differential equation (PDE) that can be used to model steady-state heat conduction, electric potentials and gravitational fields.
+partial differential equation (PDE) that can be used to model steady-state heat conduction, electric potentials, and gravitational fields.
 In mathematical terms

 $$
 -\Delta u = f